GreyRook/code-with-style/process/README.md

 following conditions:

 * It is feasible to complete the new issue within the Sprint
-* The new issue has the same Story Points (given that issues can only replace issues and bugs only bugs)
+* The new issue has the same amount of Story Points (given that issues can only replace issues and bugs only bugs)
 * It is discussed with at least one of the members of the Development Team
 * The client is informed about the change and agrees